We take community safety seriously and have standards for

 - Get back to you on the same day if you report serious

-anti-social behaviour or harassment, for example where violence is
+anti-social behaviour or harassment, for example where violence,

 - Keep you informed during our investigations